Prototyping with Microcontrollers, Sensors, and Materials

 Constants and Variables

-Constants and variables (Figure 13) hold data according to their datatype.
+Constants and variables (Figure 15) hold data according to their datatype.
 They must be given a name so they can be referred to later.
 Constants hold data that will not change while a program is running.
 Constants usually contain pin numbers or sensor threshold values.
 Variables contain data that will change while a program is running.
 Variables usually contain sensor values and other values that must have mathematical operations done on them.
-Figure 14 is an example of how to create different constants and variables.
+Figure 15 shows how to create different constants and variables.

 Conditional statements (Figure 16) run code enclosed by their curly brackets when a condition is met.